 Following his undergraduate studies, Dr. Nowland attended Texas A&M University's College of Veterinary Medicine where he received his Doctorate of Veterinary Medicine in 1984.
 His areas of special professional focus include emergency medicine and surgery.
 He is a member of the American Veterinary Medical Association, Texas Veterinary Medical Association, Texas Academy of Veterinary Practice and Comal County Veterinary Medical Association.
 He also has been in the Rotary Club for more than 20 years, 15 of those as a member of the board of directors.

-Dr. Nowland is married to Dr. Sally Nowland and the couple has two daughters, Jennifer and Janie.
+Dr. Nowland and his wife have two daughters, Jennifer and Janie.
 They are also the parents of a third daughter, Kelly, who died in 1990 after heart surgery.
-The family provides a home for a range of pets: Vienna (Dachshund), Winnie (King Charles Cavalier Spaniel), Jinx (cat), Billy Bob (mixed breed), and Tommy the Cockatiel.
+He has two dogs, Vienna, a dachshund, and Javier, a chihuahua.

 Dr. Nowland's interests include running, biking, triathlons, watching his daughters play tennis, watching Aggie sporting events, and any and all baseball.

 Dr. Cherry Seaton is a Small Animal Practitioner who has been with Springtown Veterinary Hospital since 1988.